aR7dx/pyqt6-pdf-qrcode/doc/documentation_EN.md

 ## Create a qrcode

+To create a custom qrcode, you can use the app's built-in qrcode generator by going to the “create” tab on the home page.

-To create a personalised qrcode, we recommend you visit this site: [QR Code Generator](https://fr.qr-code-generator.com/)
+Alternatively, we recommend you visit this site: [Qrcode Generator](https://sneakxyz.github.io/qrcode-generator-website/).

 > You are free to choose another qrcode creation site.